velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-FLOWS.md

 One document per flow in [flows/capacity-policies/](docs/flows/capacity-policies/); build them in this order.

-1. **The four new tables** — `Capacity Policies`, `Policy Item Types`, `Policy Exceptions`, `Policy Drift` — plus the environment variables in §6. **Build them from [CAPACITY-POLICY-TABLES.md](docs/CAPACITY-POLICY-TABLES.md)**, which carries every column and type.
-Seed `Policy Item Types` from `fabric_item_types.csv`, and `Policy Exceptions` from `fabric_workspaces_exceptions.csv` if one is in use.
+1. **The three new tables** — `Capacity Policies`, `Policy Item Types`, `Policy Exceptions` — plus the environment variables in §6. **Build them from [CAPACITY-POLICY-TABLES.md](docs/CAPACITY-POLICY-TABLES.md)**, which carries every column and type. `Policy Drift` is **dropped** — its only writer was discarded (§3).
+Seed `Policy Item Types` from [input/PolicyItemTypes.csv](input/PolicyItemTypes.csv), and `Policy Exceptions` from [input/PolicyExceptions.csv](input/PolicyExceptions.csv) — **a template whose three `EXAMPLE` rows must be deleted first**.
 Every column read from `ubsppcoe_Workspace` and `ubsppcoe_Node` is now confirmed (Q19 closed), so no filter is blocked on a name.
-2. **The connector connection.** Create one *HTTP with Microsoft Entra ID (preauthorized)* connection against `https://api.fabric.microsoft.com`, decide whose identity it uses (**Q45**), and grant that identity Contributor on the holder workspace and Capacity Admin on a throwaway capacity.
+2. **The connector connection.** Create one *HTTP with Microsoft Entra ID (preauthorized)* connection against `https://api.fabric.microsoft.com` as the **`workspace provisioning` service account** (Q45), and grant that account Contributor on the holder workspace and Capacity Admin on a throwaway capacity.
 There is no token flow to build — that is the whole of the auth work.
-3. **[SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md)** — read-only against Fabric.
-Proves the connection, the permissions and the Dataverse wiring with nothing at risk. **This is where a wrong identity surfaces**, as an empty list or a `401`, rather than halfway through the first rebuild.
+3. **Prove the connection before anything writes.** A throwaway manual flow with a single *Invoke an HTTP request* — `GET https://api.fabric.microsoft.com/v1/capacities` — and nothing else. **This is where a wrong or under-privileged identity surfaces**, as an empty list or a `401`, rather than halfway through the first rebuild.
+Compare the count against the size of the estate: the list is scoped to the connection's identity, so a short list means the wrong identity and you have found it at the cheapest possible moment.
+Delete the flow afterwards. *(This step used to be `SyncCapacityPolicySets`, which was discarded on 2026-09-18 — [discarded/SyncCapacityPolicySets.md](discarded/SyncCapacityPolicySets.md).)*
 4. **[RebuildCapacityPolicyRules](docs/flows/capacity-policies/RebuildCapacityPolicyRules.md)** — the writer.
 Test on one throwaway capacity.
 Exercise the **zero-enabled-workspace** case first and confirm it emits rule 1 alone; that is the path that silently unlocks a capacity if it is wrong.
 Then blank the policy row's **`node` lookup**, and confirm it fails rather than emitting rule 1.
 Add one `Policy Exceptions` row last and confirm rule 3 appears with **one** condition.
 5. **[InitializeCapacityPolicySet](docs/flows/capacity-policies/InitializeCapacityPolicySet.md)** — end to end on the same throwaway capacity, including activation.
 Confirms Capacity Admin is sufficient (§5).
 6. **[AddWorkspaceToPolicy](docs/flows/capacity-policies/AddWorkspaceToPolicy.md)**, then **[RemoveWorkspaceFromPolicy](docs/flows/capacity-policies/RemoveWorkspaceFromPolicy.md)** — build add first and copy it.
 Verify the validation outcomes before the happy path: `NotEnabled` on add and `StillEnabled` on remove are the two that a bare rebuild wrapper could not report, and they are the reason both flows exist.